angelasonline/langlayer/buzz/README.md

 open http://127.0.0.1:8787      # the status dashboard
 ```

-Full Path A kit and details live in `DEPLOY.md`, in the separate private bridge repo.
+Full Path A kit and details live in `DEPLOY.md`, in the separate bridge repo.

 ### Path B — hosted Render Web Service (always-online + public URL)